elena19m/cloud-courses/website/docs/common/helm/_values_practice.md

 :::

 :::important
-Once you are done, uninstall the chart to not overload the resources on your virtua machine.
+Once you are done, uninstall the chart to not overload the resources on your virtual machine.
 You can do this by using `helm list -A` to get the namespace and name of the installed chart, and `helm uninstall -n <namespace> <chart_name>` to uninstall the chart.
 :::